Integration Errors

 The panel displays an Error Summary with the integration name (linked to full settings), error type and description, total count, and first/last occurrence dates.

-Below that you'll see up to 3 Sample Logs with timestamps, status codes, error messages, links to affected Data Subject Requests (if available), and the complete JSON response from the API.
+Below that you'll see up to 3 Sample Logs with timestamps, status codes, error messages, links to affected operations (such as Data Subject Requests in Request Manager, if available), and the complete JSON response from the API.

 Use the error details to diagnose and resolve issues:

-- Check the error message and status code to identify the problem, and review Integration Status for more information on each status code.
+- Check the error message and status code to identify the problem, and review Error Types and Remediation for more information on each status code.

 - Review multiple sample logs to identify patterns.

-- Select Data Subject Requests to see impacted privacy requests.
+- Select linked operations (such as Data Subject Requests in Request Manager) to see impacted requests.

 - Copy the JSON response to share with support or the vendor, if needed.